MrHaribo/mrharibo.github.io/usermanagement/index.md

 > This two message broker concept is not yet implemented in MicroNet.
 Also Encryption is a feature that is not yet provided by MicroNet at this stage.
 Also all passwords are stored in plain text.
 All these security aspects will be covered as soon as possible.

-Add the *mn-archetype-gatewayservice* to the game workspace and launch it.
+Add the **mn-archetype-gatewayservice** to the game workspace and launch it.
 Observe how the Gateway Service connects to the Session Store to access User Information later.

+## Account Service

+The Account archetype is a Multi-Module Maven archetype and consists of two projects, the AccountService and the AccountDB projects.
+Add the **mn-archetype-account** archetype to your game workspace.

+> Notice that choosing the acrifactId "Account" results in the Service projects: Account, AccountService, and AccountDB.
+The Account project it self is not used for anything but is required for the Maven project Hierarchy.

+Build and Run the AccountDB as a *Service Container*.
+Also start the AccountService project either native or as a container.